 - Second, it has been engineered to drive immune-based killing of tumor cells by antibody-dependent cell-mediated cytotoxicity (ADCC) through the recruitment of natural killer (NK) cells.

-In June 2016, we announced that updated data from the ongoing Phase 1 trial of FPA144 was featured in an oral presentation during the 2016 American Society of Clinical Oncology (ASCO) Annual Meeting.
+In May 2017, we announced updated data from the ongoing Phase 1 trial in FPA144 in an abstract submitted to the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting.

 Globally, gastric cancer is the sixth most common malignancy with the third highest mortality.
-The prevalence of gastric cancer worldwide is approximately 1.5 million patients, of which an estimated 5%, or approximately 80,000 patients, have FGFR2 gene-amplified tumors that overexpress FGFR2b.
+The prevalence of gastric cancer worldwide is approximately 1.5 million patients, of which an estimated 10%, or approximately 150,000 patients, have FGFR2 gene-amplified tumors that overexpress FGFR2b.
 There are an estimated 76,000 gastric cancer patients in the United States and between 16,000 and 17,000 progress to advanced gastric cancer and are eligible for treatment with front-line chemotherapy each year.
 The prevalence of gastric cancer is much higher in Asia and other regions of the world, for example, Decision Resources Group estimates that almost 73,000 patients are eligible for front-line chemotherapy treatment in Japan each year.

 Beyond the gastric cancer setting, we are also studying FPA144 in patients with bladder cancer.
 We added a cohort to the current Phase 1 clinical trial to evaluate FPA144 in patients with bladder cancer whose tumors overexpress FGFR2b.

 According to our research, approximately 14% of tumor samples from patients with metastatic bladder cancer overexpress FGFR2b as assessed by our immunohistochemistry (IHC) test.